Doors will

 Installation view Duet Freya Gabie

-Danielle Arnaud gallery is pleased to present
+Danielle Arnaud gallery is pleased to

-behind the exhibition Duet.
+people and places behind the exhibition Duet.

 This will be the last chance to view the exhibition.